 For fiscal 2013, the Obama administration has requested about $2.5 billion in taxpayer funds for the FDA.
-An additional $2 billion in industry fees are supposed to be collected as well; including $720 million for brand-name drugs, $299 million for generic medicines, and $98 million from medical-device companies such as Medtronic Inc. (MDT) and Boston Scientific Corp.
-(BSX), according to a Congressional Budget Office assessment in May.
+An additional $2 billion in industry fees are supposed to be collected as well; including $720 million for brand-name drugs, $299 million for generic medicines, and $98 million from medical-device companies such as Medtronic Inc. (MDT:US) and Boston Scientific Corp.
+(BSX:US), according to a Congressional Budget Office assessment in May.

 Riley of the FDA declined to discuss the actual user-fee trigger levels, which are based on formulas that take into account consumer inflation and past spending.